EduYube/fumble_book_BE/README.md

 - data -> here i define the models
 - db/schemas -> In this level, I locate the Mongo schemas for my data-types and the connection between Mongo and my project
 - middleware -> Custom middlewares to check a correct login, f.e.
-- routes/router -> here I put API url and methods to my ddbb
+- routes -> here I put API url and methods to my ddbb
 - utils -> as its name says, utils folder.
 - validator -> Where we place all the validators for the app inputs